osequi/test-tsx-dx/README.md

    1. Long descriptions should use short sentences.
    2. Each sentence should be separated into a new line.
    3. The description supports markdown.

+## Components

+So far, the same rules applies as for tokens.